 ACT - The acronym for the American College Test (ACT – no periods between letters).

-academic degrees - Use an apostrophe in “bachelor’s degree,” “ master’s,” etc; use abbreviations when the need to identify many individuals by degree, on first reference, would make the complete degree title cumbersome; use abbreviations only after a full name—never after just a last name; when used after a name, an academic abbreviation is set off by commas (Daniel Barnes, Ph.D., spoke at the conference); always use periods with academic degree abbreviations ( M.B.A., M.Mth.); for abbreviations of the specific degrees awarded at Winthrop, see Appendix IV.
+academic degrees - Use an apostrophe in “bachelor’s degree,” “ master’s,” etc; use abbreviations when the need to identify many individuals by degree, on first reference, would make the complete degree title cumbersome; use abbreviations only after a full name—never after just a last name; when used after a name, an academic abbreviation is set off by commas (Daniel Barnes, Ph.D., spoke at the conference); always use periods with academic degree abbreviations ( M.B.A., M.Mth.); for abbreviations of the specific degrees awarded at Winthrop, see Appendix III.

 academic departments - Use lowercase letters except for words that are proper nouns or adjectives (the history department, the English department.
 Examples: Jane Smith, of Winthrop’s history department, will lecture on World War II; or Winthrop’s Department of History will host a series of lectures of World War II).
-Also see Appendix III.
+Also see Appendix II.

 academic success communities – The umbrella term referring to Winthrop’s academic theme floors as a whole.